bourumir-wyngs/rs-opw-kinematics/README.md

 - All returned solutions are valid, normalized, and cross-checked with forward kinematics.
 - Joint angles can be checked against constraints, ensuring only compliant solutions are returned.
 - Collision detection (with [Parry](https://parry.rs/)) allows to exclude solutions where robot would collide with itself or environment objects.
+It is possible to set guaranteed safety distances between surfaces rather than just checking if they touch.
 - For kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions this solver provides reasonable J4 and J6
   values close to the previous positions of these joints (and not arbitrary that may result in a large jerk of the real robot)
-- Respecting previous joint position helps against unwanted jumps.
+- The robot can be equipped with the tool and placed on the base, planning for the desired location and orientation of the tool center point (TCP) rather than any part of the robot.
+- Planning a Cartesian stroke composed of linear segments, ensuring configuration consistency (no abrupt jumps) and collision-free movement.
+Alternative methods for executing the stroke are being explored, transitioning from the specified "onboarding" robot configuration to the first waypoint before the linear stroke.
 - Jacobian, torgues and velocities
-- The robot can be equipped with the tool and placed on the base, planning for the desired location and orientation of the tool center point (TCP) rather than any part of the robot.
 - 5 DOF inverse kinematics.
 - Visualization (with [Bevy](https://bevyengine.org/)) allows quick check if the robot is properly configured.
-- Easily integrates with path finding libraries like [rrt](https://github.com/openrr/rrt) and [pathfinding](https://github.com/evenfurther/pathfinding), examples provided.

 The solver currently uses 64-bit floats (Rust f64), providing the positional accuracy below 1&micro;m for the two robots tested.